Halfway Houses in New York County, NY

 Can I work or attend school while living in a halfway house in New York County?

-Yes, many halfway houses in New York County encourage residents to work or attend school as part of their recovery journey.
+Some halfway houses in New York County may encourage residents to work or attend school as part of their recovery journey.
 Some programs may have specific guidelines or requirements regarding employment or education.
 Engaging in productive activities can help individuals build a sense of purpose and responsibility as they transition back into a more independent lifestyle.

 How can I ensure the quality and safety of a sober living home in New York County?